joanpablo/reactive_forms/README.md

 });
 ```

-> Note that you don't have to specify the name of the controls inside of the array.
+> Note that you don't have to specify the name of the controls inside the array.

-If we output the _value_ of the previous form group we will get something like this:
+If we output the _value_ of the previous form group, we will get something like this:

 ```dart
 print(form.value);